lukemurraynz/lukemurraynz.github.io/blog/2023-07-03-Bring-Your-Data-to-Life-with-Azure-OpenAI.md

 So let us use the Azure OpenAI and bring in outside data [(ground data)](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/chatgpt?pivots=programming-language-chat-completions&WT.mc_id=AZ-MVP-5004796#using-data-for-grounding), in this case, the Azure document library, to overlay on top of the GPT models, giving the illusion the model is aware of the data.

-To do this, we will leverage native '[Bring Your Own Data](https://learn.microsoft.com/azure/cognitive-services/openai/use-your-data-quickstart?tabs=command-line&pivots=programming-language-studio&WT.mc_id=AZ-MVP-5004796)' functionality, now in Azure OpenAI - **this is in Public Preview as of 04/07/2023**.
+To do this, we will use the native '[Bring Your Own Data](https://learn.microsoft.com/azure/cognitive-services/openai/use-your-data-quickstart?tabs=command-line&pivots=programming-language-studio&WT.mc_id=AZ-MVP-5004796)' functionality, now in Azure OpenAI - **this is in Public Preview as of 04/07/2023**.

 **To be clear, I don't expect you to start downloading from GitHub; this is just an example I have used to add your data.
 The ability to bring in updated data on Azure, specifically, will be solved by [Plugins](https://techcommunity.microsoft.com/t5/ai-cognitive-services-blog/generative-ai-for-developers-exploring-new-tools-and-apis-in/ba-p/3817003?WT.mc_id=AZ-MVP-5004796), such as Bing Search.**